One- and Two-point Source Statistics from the LOFAR Two-metre Sky Survey First Data Release: Conclusions

-We finally used the distribution of photometric redshifts for about half of all LoTSS-DR1 value-added sources to also compare to the Planck 2018 best-fit cosmology, using an off-the shelf bias model.
-For the angular scales between 0.1 deg and 1 deg we find very good agreement between our measurements and the expectation (no fitted parameters) for all three flux density thresholds that we tested.
-A more detailed comparison that also makes use of binned redshift information reveals problems with the bias model, which are probably due to the fact that we do not account for the difference between AGNs and SFGs in that analysis.
+We finally used the distribution of photometric redshifts for about half of all LoTSS-DR1 value-added sources to also compare to the Planck 2018 best-fit cosmology, using an off-the shelf bias model and a piecewise constant bias model.
+For the angular scales below 6~degrees we find relatively good agreement between our measurements and the expectation (no fitted parameters) for the 2 and 4~mJy samples.
+A more detailed comparison that also makes use of binned redshift information reveals problems with the bias model of \cite{TiwariNusser2016} especially at low redshifts, which is likely due to the fact that we do not account for the difference between AGNs and SFGs in that analysis.

-To conclude, we recover that the radio sky is statistically isotropic at better than one per cent at angular scales above 1 deg and we find that large-scale structures as probed with LoTSS-DR1 are in agreement with the Planck 2018 best-fit cosmology.
+To conclude, we recover that the radio sky is statistically isotropic at better than one per cent at angular scales above 1 deg and we find that large-scale structures as probed with a subset of LoTSS-DR1 sources that have photometric redshifts and a flux density limit of $2$~mJy, are relatively consistent with the Planck 2018 best-fit cosmology at angular scales below 6~degrees (see Fig.~\ref{fig:comparisonwthetanohalolensinglinear}).
 A measurement of cosmological parameters was beyond the scope of this work.
 A next step will be to improve the consistency of the flux density calibration and to quantify and estimate the errors of the measured distribution of photometric redshifts.
-With those two elements improved, in combination with a vastly improved imaging pipeline for DR2 and a much larger sky coverage of $2500$~square degrees, we expect that we will start to be able to make interesting cosmological tests and measure cosmological parameters based on LoTSS radio sources.
+With those two elements improved, in combination with a vastly improved imaging pipeline for DR2 and a much larger sky coverage of $5700$~square degrees, we expect that we will start to be able to make interesting cosmological tests and measure cosmological parameters based on LoTSS radio sources.

 \begin{appendix}